ruiguo-bio/midi-miner/README.md

 The test_tension.ipynb file is the example to use some functions inside tension_calculate.py.

+The classified midi files from the LMD-aligned dataset[2] contains 25938 files with at least three tracks including melody track.
+The dataset link https://drive.google.com/open?id=1ZuQC8qGUnasDVXERExFysCY_PoyTVcWJ

 ![mp3 file of abc.mid](example/output/abc.mp3)
 ![output of  abc.mid tension in gif](example/output/abc.gif)

 [1] E. Chew.
 Mathematical and computational modeling of tonality.
 AMC, 10:12, 2014.

+[2] Colin Raffel.
+"Learning-Based Methods for Comparing Sequences, with Applications to Audio-to-MIDI Alignment and Matching"